Stefano DiMera: 1980s

 Stefano first appears on-screen in January 1982 with his son Tony DiMera (Thaao Penghlis), as a vaguely-Mediterranean "businessman" with dubious intentions, surveying the citizens of Salem.
 Stefano travels to Salem shortly after being introduced as the friend of Lee DuMonde (Brenda Benet) and it is soon revealed he is the father of Lee's daughter, Renée (Philece Sampler), which adds complications to her relationship with Tony.
 Stefano attempts to help Tony win back his wife, Liz Chandler while Stuart Whyland begins blackmailing him and Stefano kills him.
-In 1983, Stefano is sent to prison thanks to Detective Roman Brady (Wayne Northrop).
+In 1983, Stefano was sent to prison thanks to Detective Roman Brady (Wayne Northrop).
 Before his death, Stefano's wife, Daphne (Madlyn Rhue), reveals that Tony isn't his biological son.
 Stefano returns in 1984 with his nephew, André, who has gotten plastic surgery to look like Tony.
-Together they plan to frame Roman for a string of murders; meanwhile Stefano discovers another daughter, Megan Hathaway.
+Together, they plan to frame Roman for a string of murders; meanwhile, Stefano discovers another daughter, Megan Hathaway.
 Her adoptive father, Maxwell, had access to the "Three Prisms" that could cure Stefano's brain tumor.
 In November 1984, in his quest to obtain one of the prisms, Stefano apparently kills Roman after pushing him off a cliff.
 In February 1985, Bo Brady's (Peter Reckell) wife Hope (Kristian Alfonso) is framed for Megan's murder and Stefano vows revenge on the entire family.
 He kidnaps Roman's twins, Sami and Eric, and Roman's widow Dr. Marlena Evans (Deidre Hall) shoots him, apparently killing him.

 Stefano resurfaces in 1988 to claim his son Benjy who is about to be adopted by Kayla Brady (Mary Beth Evans) and her husband Steve Johnson (Stephen Nichols), as well as to attempt to "reprogram" Roman, whom he had brainwashed in 1984–85, to serve as one of his assassins (Stefano actually got the idea about brainwashing his "agents" from former daughter-in-law Anna DiMera (Leann Hunley), who had hypnotized her own daughter Carrie into acting out against Roman as part of a plot to discredit him in the eyes of polite society; he further developed this method with the help of his henchmen Dr. Wilhelm Rolf and Ilya Petrov).
-He traps several of Salem's citizens on his island but his plans for revenge are foiled and he escapes.
-In this iteration, Stefano is presented as more of an assassin and international terrorist than a simple gangster.
+He traps several of Salem's citizens on his island, but his plans for revenge are foiled, and he escapes.
+In this iteration, Stefano is presented as more of an international terrorist than a mobster or corrupt businessman.